eafit-apolo/apolo-users/docs/source/software/resourcemanager/slurm/submit.rst

-   The idea is to include all the information you think Slurm should know about your job (name, notification mail, partition, std_out, std_err, etc) and request all your computational needs, which consist at least in a number of CPUs, the computing expected duration and amounts of RAM.
+   The idea is to include all the information you think Slurm should know about your job (name, notification mail, partition, std_out, std_err, etc) and request all your computational needs, which consist at least in a number of CPUs, the computing expected duration and the amount of RAM to use.

    All these parameters must start with the comment ``#SBATCH``, one per line,
    and need to be included at the beginning of the file, just after